ANDRINOUNO1/IT321pre-module-act/README.md

-#javascript review project by Andrew Mata
+#javascript review project by Andrew Czar S.Mata
 this project is a review  of javascript concepts , from beginner to advanced.